 And it has been an instantly recognizable visual and material element of many, many people’s individual and collective LGBTQ+ identities for over 40 years.

 Yes, the community that embraced Baker’s flag is not perfect.
 (What community is?)
 And, yes, racism and transphobia have been and still are a shameful part of the LGBTQ+ community (as they are in the wider society).
 I do not deny this.

 We still have work to do!

 But I’m hard-pressed to see how the original Pride Flag symbolizes or perpetuates racism or transphobia.
 Or intentionally (or even unintentionally) excludes anyone on the basis of race, ethnicity, gender identity or gender expression/presentation.

-On the contrary, the Baker’s flag has been intuitively understood and embraced worldwide as a metaphor for the unity of LGBTQ+ people, forged from our individual and ‘tribal’ differences.
-Despite those differences, we share things in common, including our desire to live authentic lives free from discrimination, stigma, and violence.
+On the contrary, Baker’s flag has been intuitively understood and embraced worldwide as a metaphor for the unity of LGBTQ+ people. despite our individual or ‘tribal’ differences, we share things in common, including our desire to live open, authentic lives free from discrimination, stigma, and violence.

-Perhaps before we start tinkering with Gilbert Baker’s iconic flag we might pause for a moment and contemplate that fact.
+Perhaps before we start tinkering with the rainbow Pride flag, we might pause for a moment and contemplate that fact.